Some medical professionals argue that caffeine is one of the most commonly used drugs and that many people don’t realize that they are addicted to it.

 Risks And Side Effects Of Caffeine

 The benefits of caffeine for the central nervous system may quickly turn into a not so pleasant experience.
-Make sure you look out for some of these side effects, even if you use the pill sparingly.
+Make sure you look out for some of these caffeine side effects, even if you use caffeine pills sparingly.

 - High blood pressure